kwstnr/HotChocolateSandbox/README.md

 this creates a pool of DbContexts that are reused.
 When different GraphQL Resolvers inject a DbContext at the same time, different Instances of DbContexts are injected and execute operations.

 ### Limitations
 A problem arises (what we have seen in our projects) is when different services track the same entities within different Instances of the same DbContext.
+However I wasn't able to reproduce this.
+I tried to with the `UpdateBook` mutation, but was unsuccessful.
+Maybe it will only arise when using a ContextFactory.
+More Testing will tell.

 ## AddDbContext
 `builder.Services.AddDbContext<HotChocolateSandboxDbContext>(o =>